barn2plugins/posts-data-table/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/posts-data-table` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Go to *Settings > Posts Table With Search & Sort* and configure your post tables.
-3. Add the shortcode `[posts_data_table]` to any page
+3. Add the shortcode `[posts_data_table]` to any page.

 == Frequently Asked Questions ==

 = How do I display the posts table? =
-Simply add the shortcode `[posts_data_table]` to any page.
+Simply choose your options at *Settings > Posts Table With Search & Sort*, then add the shortcode `[posts_data_table]` to any page.

-= Does it show all posts or can I restrict it to a certain category? = By default it will list all of your posts, but you can use the 'category' option in the shortcode to restrict the table to that category only.
+= Does it show all posts or can I restrict it to a certain category? = By default it will list all of your posts, but you can use the 'category', 'tag', 'author' or 'post_status' option in the shortcode to restrict the table to that category/tag/author/status only.

 = What are the shortcode options? =
-See the main [plugin description](https://wordpress.org/plugins/posts-data-table/) for the list of options.
+See the main [plugin description](https://wordpress.org/plugins/posts-data-table/) above for the list of options.

 = Can I see a demo of the plugin? =
 Yes, please visit [our demo page](https://barn2.co.uk/posts-table/) to see the posts table in action.